twelfthy/trimat_webapp/README.md

 # Trimat
+Also contains data collector for data processing.
-Webapp development for a prototype of an mat that levarage AI to distinguish between correct and wrong position for training purposes.
+Webapp development for a prototype of a mat that levarage AI to distinguish between correct and wrong position for training purposes.